Plastic materials

 This plastic melts at relatively low temperatures (100ºC).

-It is used in yogurt containers, razors, expanded polystyrene ("white cork" or polystyrene) for insulation and protection.
+It is used to make yogurt containers, razors, expanded polystyrene ("white cork" or polystyrene) for insulation and protection.

 Recycling symbols

-Thermoplastics are usually identified with a symbol indicating their composition, to facilitate their recycling.
+Thermoplastics are usually identified with a symbol that indicates their composition, to facilitate their recycling.

 Símbolos de los diferentes plásticos reciclables